Antisemitism in Turkey: Demographics

 Jews have lived in the territory comprising modern Turkey for over 2,400 years.
 Initially, the population consisted of Greek-speaking Romaniote Jews, but the Romaniotes gradually assimilated into the Sephardic Jewish community.
 The Sephardic community began migrating from the Iberian Peninsula to the Ottoman Empire's territory in the 15th century as a result of the persecution of Jews and Muslims by Manuel I of Portugal, the expulsion of Jews from Spain, the Spanish Inquisition, and the Portuguese Inquisition.

-Although Jews constituted only approximately 0.03% of the Turkish population in 2009, the Turkey nevertheless houses one of the largest Jewish diaspora communities in the Muslim world.
+Although Jews constituted only approximately 0.03% of the Turkish population in 2009, the Republic of Türkiye nevertheless houses one of the largest Jewish diaspora communities in the Muslim world.
 The population of Turkish Jews was counted at 23,000 in 2009 and between 10,000 and 14,000 in 2022; the community is declining.
-Most Jews reside in Istanbul.
+The majority of Jews in Turkey reside in Istanbul.
 As of 2010, there were 23 active synagogues in Turkey, including 16 in Istanbul alone.
 Historically, the Jewish population of the Ottoman Empire reached its apex at the end of the 19th century, when Jews numbered around 500,000 individuals, of which approximately half lived in the territory of modern Turkey.

 Although Jews form a very small portion of the Turkish population today, antisemitic sentiment is widespread among modern-day Turks.
 Public criticism of Israel in Turkey frequently turns into expressions of general antisemitic sentiment.

 Since 2009, the Jewish population has declined.
 By September 2010, the population had dropped to about 17,000 people, mainly due to emigration to Israel precipitated by security concerns from increasing antisemitism sentiments following incidents such as the 2006 Lebanon War, the 2008–2009 Gaza War, and the May 2010 Gaza flotilla raid in which nine Turkish citizens were killed by Israeli Navy commandos boarding the flotilla ships to uphold the maritime blockade of the Gaza Strip.